whitecloud/ansible-styleguide/README.md

 ## Environment

 When provisioning a server with environment variables add the environment variables to `/etc/environment` with lineinfile.
 Do this from the ansible role that is associated with the service or application that is being installed.
-For example for tomcat installation the `CATALINA_HOME` environment variable is often used to reference the folder that contains tomcat and its associated webapps.
+For example for Tomcat installation the `CATALINA_HOME` environment variable is often used to reference the folder that contains Tomcat and its associated webapps.

 ```yaml
 - name: 'add line CATALINA_HOME to /etc/environment'